Today lets look at Moolavine, what it is and who it is for.

-You will be offered a membership to Bryan Winters other program Dual Squeeze, which sells at a discount of $97 one time, as opposed to $27 per month.
+You will be offered membership to Bryan Winters other program, Dual Squeeze, which sells at a discount of $97 one time, as opposed to $27 per month.
 If you take up this membership, you will be able to build a list with all your Moolavine referrals.

 I didn’t take up this offer, because as an upgraded member of Moolavine, you can send emails to your entire list from inside the membership area.
 You just don’t see their names and who they are.

 What If You Are Not Good At Getting People To Join Your Vine?